lamdaV/joinProject/README.md

 2. Navigate to the root of the repository folder via terminal.
 3. Run `npm install` to update/retrieve required npm packages.
 4. Run `npm install http-server --g` to install required test package.
-5. Run `npm start` to build main.js.
+5. Run `npm start` to build main.js located in `public\js`.
 This will build the main.js upon any detected changes.
+Note: the terminal will be inactive.
 6. Run `http-server -p <port>` to start the server.
 7. Open Putty or SSH client.
 8. Go to `Connection -> SSH -> Tunnels`.
-9. Set port to `3306` and destination to `localhost`.
+9. Set port to `3306` and destination to `localhost:3306`.
+Then click the add button.
 10. Go back to `Session` and enter the hostname given in the email.
 11. Optional: Save Session with a session name below.
 12. Click open and login with emailed credentials.
 13. Now open a new terminal window and navigate to the repository.
 14. Optional: Run `npm install nodemon -g` to install nodemon.
-15. Run `nodemon server.js` or `node server.js` and run on port `3333`
+15. Run `nodemon server.js` or `node server.js`.
+This will run a server on port `3333`.
-16. Open your prefered browser and go to `localhost:<port>`.
+16. Open your prefered browser and go to `localhost:<port>` where `<port>` is the port used in `http-server`.
-17. You should now see the generated HTML.
+17. You should now see the react webpage.

 # Milestones:
 ## Milestone 01: